menu

 Setting & Lifestyle

 Little Rock is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Little Rock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Little Rock’s overall crime rate is lower than average for the country.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Little Rock has relatively fewer families with younger children, and/or college students.
 Combined, this makes Little Rock a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.